agl-alexglopez/heap-allocator-workshop/README.md

 It is again unproductive to discuss a speed comparison between the Red Black Tree allocators on this scale, so we will drop the list allocator for further comparison.

 ![chart-rbtracetree](/images/chart-rbtracetree.png)

+Here are the key details from the above graph.

+- Requests for the `tree` command consist mostly of `malloc()` and `free()` and the free tree remains small over the course of the program's lifetime.
+- The `rbtree_unified` implementation is surprisingly slow in this scenario.
+- Again, no compromises in the `rbtree_linked` implementation make it fast, even if it is not space efficient.

+#### Neovim